 A traditional custom market research study carried out by an agency can provide data tailored to your needs.
 However, these tend to be heavy in cost, both financial and time-wise, with a typical timeline of 3 to 6 months.

 An alternative is automated market research.
 This research process is cheaper and faster, with a timeframe of around 15 days.
 Data is aggregated from surveys completed by highly targeted professionals with relevant expertise and/or interests.
-In addition, the survey allows respondents to express an interest in working with you, whether as client, developer or distributor.
+In addition, the survey allows respondents to express an interest in working with you, whether as clients, developers or distributors.

 It is important to have a representative panel of respondents to your market research study.
 Being able to differentiate helpful feedback from useless or fake information (such as from competitors) is essential.
 You must also have an adequate sample size.
 For example, UMI’s automated market research design takes qualified feedback from 40 individuals.

-A warning: for the purposes of this exploratory research, avoid technical experts in your field.
+A warning: for the purposes of this exploratory research avoid technical experts in your field.
 They will tend to judge the technical aspects of your innovation, not its business potential.
-They will also likely have an enthusiastic bias in favour of your solution if it’s within their field of interest, but market research insights should be neutral and objective.
+They will also likely have an enthusiastic bias in favor of your solution if it’s within their field of interest, but market research insights should be neutral and objective.

 Instead, focus on targeting potential clients, and others who would be impacted by your project, such as distributors and industrial partners.
 Be sure to avoid re-contacting the same people repeatedly, as they risk losing their critical sense.

-Finally, by reaching the right people for your study, you also reach potential leads.
-Do nurture these contacts, as they may prove instrumental for the future of your innovation.
+Finally, by reaching the right people for your studies, you also reach potential leads.
+Do nurture these contacts, as they may prove instrumental in the future of your innovation.